MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 * global y direction is the vertical axis - typically the direction of loads

-Two reasons behind selecting the coordinate system:
+The main reason behind selecting the coordinate system is consistency:

 #.
-To be consistent with geometric transformation (from local to global) of OpenSees.
-The geometric transformation is used in Section definition, with local X being the axial direction
+The selected coordinate system is consistent with geometric transformation (from local to global) of ``OpenSees``.
-   of beam/truss members; where y and z axes being the vertical and horizontal axis of the local coordinate system respectively.
+   The geometric transformation is used in Section definition, with local X being the axial direction of beam/truss members; where y and z axes being the vertical and horizontal axis of the local coordinate system respectively.

 #.
-To be consistent with 1D problems where the working axis for 1-D models is typically *x* (horizontal axis) and *y* (vertical axis).
+The selected coordinate system is consistent between 1-D and 2-D problems where the working axis for 1-D models is
+   typically *x* (horizontal axis) and *y* (vertical axis).

 ====================
 Meshing
 ====================

-The :class:`~ospgrillage.osp_grillage.OspGrillage` class handles a :class:`~ospgrillage.mesh.Mesh` class object which stores information of the grillage mesh, such as:
+A :class:`~ospgrillage.mesh.Mesh` class object handles and stores information of the grillage mesh, such as:

+* Mesh dimension
 * Nodes
 * Elements
-* Transformation of sections and materials
+* Transformation of sections
+* Control points for mesh
-* Grouping of grillage elements for calculating properties and assigning members.
+* Grouping of common grillage elements
-* Dimensions of mesh

 Meshing algorithm
 ---------------------

-Figure 2 shows an bridge mesh nodes as an explanatory example.
+Figure 2 shows an annotated diagram of the bridge mesh nodes in Figure 1 which we will use as an explanatory example.

 ..  figure:: ../../_images/Moduledoc_1.PNG
     :align: center